 Save Thousands on Repairs with Endurance

-If your battery suddenly gives out and you need to be towed to a local mechanic within 25 miles from your home, we’re here to help 24/7.
-Every extended car warranty comes with roadside assistance that can tow, jumpstart, change a flat tire, deliver fluid/gas, or provide lockout assistance.
-If you want to arrange service through a different towing provider, we’ll still cover up to $50 per incident.
-The best part?
-There’s no waiting to use this benefit—you can start today!
+If your battery suddenly gives out and you need to be towed to a local mechanic within 25 miles from your home, Endurance is there to help 24/7.
+All of their extended car warranties come with roadside assistance that can tow, jumpstart, change a flat tire, deliver fluid/gas, or provide lockout assistance.
+If you want to arrange service through a different towing provider, they still cover up to $50 per incident.

-We’ve also introduced our Endurance Elite membership, which is free for a year with any VSC.
-This program gives drivers everyday benefits like expanded hazard benefits, key fob replacement, and tire repair and replacement.
+They have also introduced the Endurance Elite membership, which is free for a year with any VSC.
+This program gives drivers everyday benefits that can be used both on-and-off the road.
 These benefits have driven loyalty and retention from Endurance customers and is a significant differentiator for the company.
 Request a free, no-obligation quote below today.